-Austudy provides assistance to students aged 25 and older who are studying an approved full-time course.
-The Parental Means Test does not apply to Austudy.
+Austudy helps students aged 25 and older who are studying an approved full-time course.
 A partner and personal income and asset test will apply.

-Students claiming Youth Allowance or Austudy can claim online at the Department of Human Services website.
+Students seeking Youth Allowance or Austudy can claim online through myGov.

 Pensioner Education Supplement and ABSTUDY Pensioner Education Supplement

-The Pensioner Education Supplement helps people undertake full-time or part-time study.
-To receive the Pensioner Education Supplement you must be enrolled in an approved course and receive specific Department of Human Services or Department of Veterans’ Affairs payments.
+The Pensioner Education Supplement helps people study full- or part-time.
+The Supplement is available to recipients enrolled in an approved course and receiving specific Department of Human Services or Department of Veterans’ Affairs payments.

-For more information about the Pensioner Education Supplement visit the Department of Human Services website.
+More information about the Pensioner Education Supplement is available from Services Australia.